Home

 Native Plants & Pollinators Tour at The Discovery Center

-Damien Ruffner, Program Manager for Urban Conservation, Audubon Pennsylvania
+DAMIEN RUFFNER Program Manager for Urban Conservation, Audubon Pennsylvania

 Join Audubon Mid-Atlantic at the Discovery Center for a native plant tour.
 We will be guided through the property to see the native plants, smell the native flowers, and look for our native pollinators that call the Discovery Center home.
 This tour will also look into future plans of site care at the Discovery Center and look at invasive species of plants they are trying to eradicate.
 The tour will take us on a 1.5 mile walk around the reservoir—wear good walking shoes!